amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

     By implementing `Component` for the `Paddle` struct, it can now be attached to entities in the game.

-    When implemented the `Component` trait, we must specify the storage type.
+    When implementing the `Component` trait, we must specify the storage type.
     Different storage types optimize for faster access, lower memory usage, or a balance between the two.
 For more information on storage types, check out the [Specs documentation][sb-storage].